 I’ve just finished writing an article highlighting my top 5 tips for real-estate and interior photography.
 I’ve included an excerpt below, but to read the full article, please feel free to head over to my photography tutorials website at We Are SO Photo by clicking the banner at the bottom of this post.
 Thank you.

-I’ve been photographing high-end real-estate for about 6 years and have probably shot several hundred, if not thousand, properties in that time.
+At the time of writing this, I’ve been photographing high-end real-estate for about 6 years and have probably shot several hundred, if not thousand, properties in that time.
 When I look back at the images I handed over to my clients in my first year, I cringe.
 Back then I thought to myself “how hard can this be?
 Walk in the room, take a photo, email it to the client, nailed it!”.
 If I could go back, I’d give myself a nice open hand slap.

 You see, property photography is a skill.
 It’s as much science as it is artistic.
 Both sides need to be studied, practiced and mastered if you’re to succeed in this saturated and competitive field of photography.